• Skip to main content

 3. How long to cook lamb Liver?

 Whatever method you use the cooking time for the lamb liver will not exceed 5 minutes.
-In which you cover and cook on a medium or slow flame for 3 minutes, add salt, and cook for another two minutes.
+Cover and cook on a medium or slow flame for 3 minutes, add salt and cook for another two minutes.
 Remove from heat.
 Cover and rest for 10-15 minutes.
-This resting will give the liver time to settle all juices and seal it completely.
+This resting will give the liver time to settle all juices and seal them completely.
 The steam trapped in the pot also completes the remaining cooking of the liver.

-4. How to get rid of odor of liver?
+4. How to get rid of the odor of the liver?

 For the odor of the liver that bothers many, fresh liver is good and doesn't have a strong odor.
 This is similar to fish which get smelly as it gets old.
 The salt that you add before washing helps remove the odor.